How Depreciating Assets Can Affect Your Business Taxes

 - Other standard office equipment

 The business must own the property, and it must be used to generate income.
-Intangible property generally doesn't qualify, nor does equipment that's intended use is to build capital improvements.
+Intangible property generally doesn't qualify, nor does equipment that's intended to build capital improvements.
+The asset must have a useful life that can be determined, and it must be expected to last more than a year.

 Residential real estate can also be depreciated, provided it's a rental property.